Author: Nathan Nobis

 4. Valuable Futures?

-Doesn’t abortion prevent a fetus from experiencing its valuable future, just like killing us does, even if it is not yet a person?6 But aren’t our futures plausibly valuable, in part, because we can, presently, look forward to them?
+Abortion might seem to prevent a fetus from experiencing its valuable future, just like killing us does, even if it is not yet a person.6 But our futures might be valuable, in part, because we can, presently, look forward to them.
 Fetuses have no awareness of their futures whatsoever, and this is one important difference between their futures and our futures.

 Further, an egg-and-a-sperm-that-would-fertilize-it arguably has a future akin to that of a fetus.
 Contraception (even by abstinence!) keeps this future from materializing.8 But contraception and abstinence aren’t wrong.
 Thus, it is not wrong to perform some action that prevents such a future from materializing.

 5. The Right to Life?

-The philosophical issue of the moral status of abortion is complex.
-These are just a few philosophical arguments concerning the moral status of abortion.
-Each is worthy of further discussion and reasoned debate.
+The philosophical issue of the moral status of abortion is complex: these are just a few philosophical arguments on the issue.
+Each argument, and many others, are worthy of further discussion and reasoned debate.10

 1 Unless we are doing veterinary ethics and are thinking about aborting feline or canine or other non-human fetuses.